Title: | Regression Toward the Mean |

 .

-Daniela R. Recchia, Thomas Ostermann
+Daniela Recchia, Thomas Ostermann

 Ostermann, T., Willich, Stefan N. & Luedtke, Rainer.
 (2008).
 Regression toward the mean - a detection method for unknown population mean based on Mee and Chua's algorithm.
 BMC Medical Research Methodology.